aenslei/flipperZero-studies/README.md

 Learning how to create simple USB payloads using duckyScript and Powershell for the Flipper Zero!
 Documenting my self-led journey in learning how to write USB payloads.

+# Wifi
+Consists of all my Wifi-related duckyScripts.

+**Script #7**: nearbyNetworks.txt
+*A simple script that enumerates nearby Wifi networks.*

-# 1. Powershell Basics and Keystroke Injection
+# Powershell Basics and Keystroke Injection
 This first folder consists of all my attempts to master Powershell and Keystroke Injections on Windows machines

 **Script #6**: deleteFile.txt